-BC Hydro was inspected by Regulatory Agencies multiple times during the reporting period, including six inspections by the Environmental Assessment Office.
-While no written orders were received during this period, the Environmental Assessment Office has issued written inspection reports for four of the six inspections conducted during the reporting period.
-These written inspection reports included 12 separate findings of non-compliance related to site specific and often isolated issues, such as missing spill trays, deficient erosion and sediment control, and garbage management.
-BC Hydro responded to each finding of non-compliance, corrected the deficiency and provided evidence of this correction to the Environmental Assessment Office.
+The EAO also issued four inspection reports covering the five inspections.
+These reports identified 13 separate findings of non-compliance related to site specific and often isolated issues, such as missing spill trays, deficient erosion and sediment control, and dust control.
+BC Hydro responded to each finding of non-compliance, corrected the deficiencies, and provided evidence of corrections to the Environmental Assessment Office.